Two Crossings of the St. Louis Southwestern Railroad (Cotton Belt) South of Downtown Plano

 Tower 166: Crossing of the Cotton Belt and the Texas Electric Railway

-Tower 49 is visible at right in this undated image taken from the collection of the John W. Barriger III National Railroad Library.
-The photo was most likely taken by Barriger
+Above: Tower 49 is visible at right in this undated image taken from the collection of the John W. Barriger III National Railroad Library.
+The photo was most likely taken by

-from the rear platform of a Cotton Belt train headed west toward Addison.
-Behind Tower 49 and across the north/south SP tracks sits the joint Cotton Belt/Southern Pacific
+Barriger from the rear platform of a Cotton Belt train headed west toward Addison.
+Behind Tower 49 and across the north/south SP tracks sits the joint Cotton Belt / Southern

-station.
-The bright white cabinet nearer to the camera is probably the control system for the Tower 166 interlocker that managed the Cotton Belt's crossing of the Texas
+Pacific station.
+The bright white cabinet nearer to the camera is a maintenance or equipment shed for the Tower 166 interlocker that managed the Cotton Belt's crossing of

 When the Houston & Texas Central (H&TC) railroad built north from Dallas toward the Red River in 1872, it passed through an unincorporated settlement north of Dallas.
 A year later, the citizens of this area incorporated and the town became known as Plano (Spanish for "flat" or "plain", accurately describing the local terrain).
 H&TC eventually became part of the Southern Pacific (SP) system, and was ultimately absorbed into the Texas & New Orleans (T&NO) Railway, SP's principal operating company in Texas.
 The H&TC helped the local economy grow, and it grew even quicker when a second railroad, the St. Louis, Arkansas and Texas Railway (SLA&T), arrived in 1888, passing about a half mile south of downtown as construction proceeded westward from Commerce to Ft.
 Worth.
 When the SLA&T went bankrupt in 1891, the St. Louis Southwestern Railway (SSW, more commonly called the "Cotton Belt") acquired the property through a newly chartered Texas subsidiary.
 Both rail lines saw steady traffic for many years, and the east/west Cotton Belt line, now used by Kansas City Southern (KCS), still sees trains daily as part of a significant rail link between Ft.
 Worth and points east.